The Princess Who Could Not Keep a Secret: Tale type

 Sakaoglu classified the tale, according to the Turkish Folktale Catalogue (TTV), as Turkish type TTV 98.
 In the Typen türkischer Volksmärchen ("Turkish Folktale Catalogue"), by Wolfram Eberhard and Pertev Naili Boratav, type TTV 98, "Der Pferdemann" ("The Horse Man"), corresponds in the international classification to tale type AaTh 425.
 (Note: Some publications use the initials EB or EbBo to refer to their catalogue.)
 In a later book, Boratav stated that the Catalogue registered 25 variants, but six more had been collected since its publication.

 In his monograph about Cupid and Psyche, Jan-Öjvind Swahn acknowledged that Turkish type 98 was subtype 425A of his analysis, that is, "Cupid and Psyche", being the "oldest" and containing the episode of the witch's tasks.
 In the international index, however, Swahn's typing is indexed as type ATU 425B, "The Son of the Witch".

 Motifs

 The supernatural husband

 In most of the variants collected, the supernatural husband is a horse, followed by a man with a donkey's head and a camel.
 In other tales, he may be a snake, a frog, or even Turkish hero Kaloghlan.
+According to Turkish scholarship, the snake is the second most common animal in tales of the Turkic-speaking world featuring the marriage between a human person and an animal.
+In the tales, a person marries a snake due to a threat to themselves or to a relative, like a father, a mother or a sibling.
+However, the snake is usually the cursed form of a person.